core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    That is, the mechanism specified in this document is expected to be used in situations where sending individual notifications is not feasible, or is not preferred beyond a certain number of clients observing a target resource.

-   If applications arise where a negotiation between the clients and the server does make sense, those applications are welcome to specify additional means to opt in to multicast notifications.
+   If applications arise where a negotiation between the clients and the server does make sense, those applications are welcome to specify additional means for clients to opt in for receiving multicast notifications.

 # High-Level Overview of Available Variants # {#sec-variants}

-The method defined in this document fundamentally enables a server to setup a group observation.
+The method defined in this document fundamentally enables a server to set up a group observation.
 This is associated with a phantom observation request generated by the server, and to which the multicast notifications of the group observation are bound.

 While the server can provide the phantom request in question to the interested clients as they reach out for registering to the group observation, the server may alternatively distribute the phantom request in advance by alternative means (e.g., see {{appendix-different-sources}}).
-Clients that have already retrieved the phantom request can immediately starts listening to multicast notifications if able to directly do so, or rather instruct an assisting intermediary such as a proxy to do that on their behalf.
+Clients that have already retrieved the phantom request can immediately start listening to multicast notifications if able to directly do so, or rather instruct an assisting intermediary such as a proxy to do that on their behalf.

 The following provides an overview of the available variants to enforce a group observation, depending on whether a proxy is deployed or not, and on whether exchanged messages are protected end-to-end between the observer clients and the server.

-* No proxy -  This is simplest network configuration, where the clients participating to the group observation are capable to listen to multicast traffic.
+* Without proxy - This is the simplest network configuration, where the clients participating in the group observation are capable to listen to multicast traffic.
 In such a setup, the clients directly receive multicast notifications from the server.

    * Without end-to-end security - Messages pertaining to the group observation are not protected.
 This basic case is defined in {{sec-server-side}} and {{sec-client-side}} from the server and the client side, respectively.
 An example is provided in {{sec-example-no-security}}.